B2.10 Divide whole numbers by proper fractions, using appropriate tools and strategies.

 Skill: Dividing Whole Numbers by Proper Fractions, Using Appropriate Tools and Strategies

-The exploration of division, like that of other operations, must rely on concrete and semi-concrete representations and not on algorithms.
-Students can then reactivate their prior knowledge and grasp the meaning of the operation.
-In order to understand division, it is essential to examine the meaning of the division and the nature of the numbers that make up the division.
-A division has the meaning of sharing when we look for the size of the groups; it has the meaning of grouping when we look for the number of groups.
+The exploration of division, like that of other operations, should focus on concrete and visual (semi-concrete) representations and not on algorithms.
+In order to understand division, one needs to know the type of situation and the nature of the numbers involved.
+A division is the sharing type when we need to find the size of the groups; it is the grouping type when we need to find the number of groups.

 Thus, dividing a whole number by a fraction (for example, \(2\; \div \;\frac{1}{3}\)) is well represented using grouping.
 In this case, the fraction is the divisor.